-- Email: Patrons may email Special Collections at email@example.com.
+- Email: Patrons may contact Special Collections at email@example.com.
 Email responses are normally sent within 48 hours, excluding weekends and holidays.

-- Live Chat: Patrons may make requests via live chat on the Special Collections page of the University Libraries website.
+- Chat: Patrons may make requests through our Ask Us!
+Special Collections chat.
 A staff member at the reference desk will answer promptly.

 - Special Collections reserves the right to not fulfill requests based on time, distance, cost, lack of vital information, privacy concerns, or condition of the requested material.

 - Some materials in Special Collections may contain sensitive or confidential information protected under federal and/or state privacy laws and regulations.
 Special Collections takes steps to identify and in some cases remove this kind of information.
 Therefore, materials may need to be reviewed by Special Collections staff prior to access.
 Information may include, but is not limited to educational, medical, financial, and personnel records (i.e. Social Security numbers, bank account information, credit card numbers, drivers’ licenses, employment and medical records, student work, and more).